OneCX Local Environment - Getting Started - Run OneCX locally

 To ensure that all used features work correctly, please make sure to, at least, use Docker Compose version v2.20.0.
 If you are running into issues that aren’t obviously related to your onecx-local-env itself, please try to update Docker and Docker Compose to the latest versions.

-Select which version of OneCX Local Env to use
+Select which version of OneCX Local Environment to use

 onecx-local-env contains multiple versions inside the versions directory.
 Instructions for running services, importing initial data and other relevant information may differ between versions.
 It is therefore important to select a specific version of onecx-local-env before following the any other instructions in this document.